BA (Hons) Fashion Design Degree

 1 A-Level, a Foundation course and 3 GCSEs in other subjects grade 9-4 or A-C (or equivalent)

-A portfolio of work or audition is also needed to demonstrate ability in the specialist area.
+A portfolio of work is also needed to demonstrate ability in the specialist area.

 Contact us to compare overseas qualifications to the UK education system